aderusha/HASwitchPlate/Documentation/06_MQTT_Control.md

 ## Nextion Page and Object IDs

-Objects are referenced by page number (not page name) and object ID (not object name) as shown in the Nextion editor.
-The Nextion notation for each object is of the form `p[1].b[2]` meaning page number 1, object number 2.
-Confusingly, button objects will be named starting at b0 but it might be object 2, or 7, etc. Other objects will be named similarly with different letters.
-For example, the first text field on the page will be automatically named t0.
+Objects are referenced by page number (*not page name*) and object ID (*not object name*) as shown in the Nextion editor.
+The Nextion notation for each object is of the form `p[1].b[2]` meaning page number 1, object ID 2.
+Confusingly, button object *names* will start at b0 but it might be object ID 2, or 7, etc. Other objects will be named similarly with different letters.
+For example, the first text field on the page will be automatically named `t0`.
 These names have nothing to do with the object ID, and all objects regardless of type are still referenced as `p[<page number>].b[<object id>]`

 ![Page and Object IDs](https://github.com/aderusha/HASwitchPlate/blob/master/Documentation/Images/Nextion_Editor_Page_and_Object_Ids.png?raw=true)

+Screenshots of each object number on each page of the HASP project can be found in the [Nextion HMI documentation section](02_Nextion_HMI.md#hasp-nextion-object-reference).

 While it is possible to send `command` messages using the object or page names, all messages coming back from the panel under `state` will be using page numbers and object IDs.
 Save yourself the confusion and do everything in the format `p[<page number>].b[<object id>]` and things will go easier.

 ## MQTT Message Examples

-With the information above we can now take a look at a some example MQTT  transaction.
+With the information above we can now take a look at a some example MQTT  transactions.
 To begin, let's customize the text appearing on a button on page 1.
-The topmost button on page one is `p[1].b[4]`.
+The [topmost button on page one](02_Nextion_HMI.md#hasp-nextion-object-reference) is `p[1].b[4]`.
 If we want to set the text on that button to read `HASP` we could send the following MQTT message:

 > topic: `hasp/plate01/command/p[1].b[4].txt`
 > message: `"HASP"`